Computer components

 The world of mechanical keyboards is waiting for you.
 Below are some good mechanical keyboards.

-- G.Skill KM25 (€62.89): for this price, one of the better mechanical keyboards that doesn't look for perfection
+• G.Skill KM25 (€62.89): for this price, one of the better mechanical keyboards that doesn't seek perfection

-- SteelSeries Apex Pro (€173): You can choose between different sizes (mini, TKL and full size), primarily for gamers who, in addition to incredible speed, can benefit from a smaller screen that shows the consumption of system resources and notifications.
+• SteelSeries Apex Pro (€173): You can choose between different sizes (mini, TKL and full size), primarily for gamers, who, in addition to incredible speed, can benefit from a smaller screen that shows system resource consumption and notifications.